Dialogram/dialo_back_doc/source/includes/_documents.md

 }
 ```

-This endpoint comment a document.
+This endpoint delete a document comment.

 #### HTTP Request